 Relationship between University and Registered Student Organizations

-University employees should not serve as officers within a student organization, other than fulfilling the role of advisor.
-No employee of the University has the authority to open a bank account in the name of or for the benefit of any student organization nor should any employee be included as an allowable signatory on any off-campus bank account of any student organization.
+Non-University students and University employees should not serve as officers or members within a student organization, other than fulfilling the role of advisor.
+Should a non-University student be considered an affiliate or associate member of a student organization, person(s) must be 18 years or older.
+They should not serve as voting members within a student organization, other than to settle a dispute in which the organization’s officers and members have been unsuccessful in resolving within a reasonable timeframe.
+In an advisor role, university employees should simply serve as mentors to the organization’s members and officers.
+No employee of the University has the authority to open an off-campus bank account in the name of or for the benefit of any student organization nor should any employee be included as an allowable signatory on any off-campus bank account of any student organization.

-The name of the University, including any abbreviations, should not be used in the official name of the organization and may not be used within the name or description of any off-campus banking account established and/or maintained by any student organization.
+The name of the University, including any abbreviations, should not be used in the official, registered name of the organization and may not be used within the name or description of any off-campus banking account established and/or maintained by any student organization.

 Responsibility for any views expressed in a meeting or activity of a student organization is solely that of the individuals concerned and the University is not to be held to approve or disapprove of such views, whatever their nature.
 The University is to be concerned exclusively with the discharge of its educational obligation and to facilitate free discussion of all points of view, to the extent constitutionally guaranteed.

 Last updated: 12/12/2022